 Publishers can increase the number of viewable impressions on their pages by designing their pages to be optimized for viewability.

-For example, they can design their pages with all ad units above the fold, or shorten the lengths of their pages.
+For example, they can design their pages with all ad units above the fold, or shorten the length of their pages.

-Alternately, they can offer a ‘sticky’ ad unit which remains locked in a specific location even when the user scrolls down on the page.
+Alternately, they can offer a ‘sticky’ ad unit that remains locked in a specific location even when the user scrolls down on the page.